North Arm Cove, New South Wales: North Arm Cove Initiative

-In 2019 group of landowners, with assistance from team of architect and planners from DESIM-Arch, has created "North Arm Cove Initiative".
-Aim of the Initiative is to promote urban development of North Arm Cove respecting planning heritage of Walter Burley and Marion Mahony Griffin and creating regenerative, resilient, sustainable community.
+In 2019, a group of North Arm Cove (NAC) landowners, with assistance from a team of architects and planners from DESIM-Arch, laid the foundations of the "North Arm Cove Initiative".
+Their aim was to promote urban development of North Arm Cove, incorporating the heritage plans of Walter Burley and Marion Mahony Griffin and using 21st Century technology to implement and improve the Griffins' vision, thereby creating a regenerative, resilient, sustainable, model precinct and community.